rolling-scopes-school/tasks/react/modules/module01/README.md

 1. Create a separate branch for this task.
 2. You have to use Typescript!
 We recommend using [Vite](https://vitejs.dev/guide/) with the template [*react-ts*](https://vite.new/react-ts).
 Alternatively you can use CRA with the template *--typescript* (please, take a look at [this comment](https://github.com/reactjs/reactjs.org/pull/5487#issuecomment-1409720741) from Dan Abramov).
 3. Set up eslint and prettier so that the project would not build if there are errors.
 Use [configs](https://github.com/rolling-scopes-school/tasks/blob/master/react/modules/module01/configs.md).
 Add command to you package.json file to run linting command.
 4. Add React-Router version 6.
-Add header which shows the current page title and navigation bar.
+Add header which shows the current page name.
+Additionally, header can contain navigation bar.
 Also add pages “About Us”, “404”.
 If user will input unknown route into url – application should redirect to “404”.
 Page "404" can have no header if you wish.
 5. Draw the following on the main page:
 * Search Bar.\
 examples:\